Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 A key evaluator for either plan is which one invests the money in a fiscally responsible way.

-Our plan is one which shifts from legacy acquisition failures that have plagued all the DoD in the past and present, a modern fiscally responsible solution.
+Our plan is one which shifts from legacy acquisition failures that have plagued all the DOD in the past and present to a modern, fiscally responsible solution.

-Additionally, the dual use application of modular drones, industrial 3D printers, or blood on demand is fantastic.
+Additionally, the duly used application of modular drones, industrial 3D printers, or blood on demand is fantastic.

 Which system makes the DoD a more lethal fighting force?